roychon/roychon/README.md

 ### Hi 👋

 I'm Roy, a second year CS student @ [University of Waterloo](https://uwaterloo.ca/about/) and I strive to create solutions to everyday problems.
 I am interested in machine learning and full-stack development. <br><br>
-Currently, I'm on my first co-op term @ WSIB as a full stack developer.
+Currently, I'm on my first co-op term @ WSIB Insurance as a full stack developer.

 ### 🧑‍💻 Some of my projects include:
 - virtual.ai 🤖, an AI system that can understand and respond to users through various input modalities, including speech and handwritten text.
 Langchain powered full stack application, similar to ChatGPT enhanced with speech + text detectors